unicef/publicgoods-toolkit/readiness.md

 criteria shift.
 Building internal systems that provide all of those pieces is how agencies gain proficiency.
 Adding skills, process, and policy is how that happens, and it requires management approval and resources.
-Organizations that fail to provide this support from fairly high in the organization tend to level off at this level of readiness.
+Agencies that fail to provide this support from fairly high in the organization tend to level off at this level of readiness.

+Another consideration for agencies climbing the readiness ladder is that the need for skilled open source practitioners will almost always exceed the supply.
+The demand for open source skills is growing so fast, the world does not have enough experienced open source strategists and developers to keep up.
+A number of companies and universities have decided to address this problem by centralizing much of their open source expertise in an Open Source Programs Office (OSPO).
+The OSPO's job is to use that collected expertise to improve open source readiness and efficacy across the entire organization.
+We are not aware of any agencies that have an OSPO, but governments should consider focusing open source readiness efforts on one agency or department that can then help others.
+In the United States, the federal government did this with 18F, which, after reaching relatively high levels of open source capability and knowledge, has developed guidance for other agencies approaching open source.

 All of the above describes a path from the very beginning toward eventual mastery of open source.
 In this section, the discussion